practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

 <br/>

 I also noticed that (specifically) the Miranda interpreter, at least in the version I have used, is very picky with **indentations in the source code**.
-Regularly, it has been complaining about the positions of the (important) _where_ clauses.
-I then accustomed myself to this pattern for a suitable _where_ location:
+Regularly, the interpreter has been complaining about the positions of the (important) _where_ clauses.
+I then accustomed to this pattern for a suitable _where_ location:

 ```
 <function name> <arguments> =